uviclibraries/rstudio/basics-interface.md

 Each new line of code (aka. command line) begins with the angle bracket `>` also known as the ‘prompt’ symbol. <br>

-You will type the commands into the Console after the most recent angle bracket `>`.
+Commands will be written or run into the Console after the most recent angle bracket `>`.

 **command line:** lines of code in your console.